Best Rated in Toronto

 The public consensus about Bartholomew Bakery is glowing.
 Gushing, even.
 From Google to Reddit, the reviews are consistent.
 Bartholomew Bakery is the golden standard of Toronto's pastry world.
 And the croissants?
 Incredible.
 Even the croissant haters are converted.
 There's also love for the whole pastry line-up.
 Think cruffins, cookies-and-cream pastries, and almond things with generous filling ratios.
 This bakery basically sells serotonin in baked form.
 And if you’re not already queueing outside for one of those croissants, someone behind you definitely is.

-Bartholomew Bakery Address
+Bartholomew Bakery Location

 467 Edgeley Blvd #14, Vaughan, ON L4K 4E9